 “This is Jefferson County as of today: 24 people in the hospital.
 Twenty-four!” said Corporon. “[The population of Jefferson County is 560,000 –something like that.
 I don’t have that exact number right in front of me.
 Twenty-four people in the hospital.”

-Corporon also made a note to repeatedly call the coronavirus, “the China Communist Party Wuhan Virus” throughout his broadcast.
+Corporon also made a note to repeatedly call the coronavirus, “the Chinese Communist Party Wuhan Virus” throughout his broadcast.